paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 <a id="section-16282"></a>
 ## § 16282.
 International nuclear energy cooperation

-The Secretary shall carry out a program—
+**(a) In general** The Secretary shall carry out a program—

-(1) to collaborate in international efforts with respect to research, development, demonstration, and commercial application of nuclear technology that supports diplomatic, financing, nonproliferation, climate, and international economic objectives for the safe, secure, and peaceful use of such technology; and
+(1) to collaborate in international efforts with respect to research, development, demonstration, and commercial application of nuclear technology that supports diplomatic, nonproliferation, climate, and international economic objectives for the safe, secure, and peaceful use of such technology;

 (2) to develop collaboration initiatives with respect to such efforts with a variety of countries through—

-  (A) preparations for research and development agreements;
+  (A) research and development agreements;

   (B) the development of coordinated action plans; and